 What inspires you?

-I think people are just the biggest inspiration for everything that I do.
+People are the biggest inspiration for everything that I do.
 Yeah, I can say like really typical things like travel and art and boats.
 But in essence, those are all things that either people do or people create so, in the end, I am influenced by people.
-So when I'm looking at nature, even the non-human side of it, we still are influencing that world.
+So when I’m looking at nature, even the non-human side of it, we still are influencing that world.
 We have the weather that we have because we have the influence on our planet.
 So we have a motto for the company that we are designed by what we have designed.

-How does psychology of guests affect hospitality design?
+How does psychology affect hospitality design?

 [When people] are sitting facing inwards, of course when they look up to see the person who is across from them [they] make eye contact.
 And when you make eye contact, it’s polite to smile and when you smile that can lead to a conversation.
 So we’re programming a certain behaviour.